fbpx Skip to Content

 This cowl was inspired by one of my favorite places.
 Sycamore Canyon is a state campground tucked into the Santa Monica Mountains between Camarillo and Malibu.
 It’s full of—you guessed it—sycamore trees.

-The bobbles on his cowl remind me of those boulders, while the color I chose is one you often see in sycamore leaves as they turn and fall.
-I knit this cowl using a single-ply wool-silk blend by Malabrigo.
-This yarn is one of my all-time favorites, and I’ve used it for several projects over the years.
+The bobbles on this hand-knit cowl remind me of those boulders, while the color I chose is one you often see in sycamore leaves as they turn and fall.
+I created this knit cowl pattern using a single-ply wool-silk blend by Malabrigo.
+This yarn is one of my all-time favorite yarns, and I’ve used it for several projects over the years.
 I like the softness, the faint sheen from the silk, and the fluffiness of the single ply yarn.

 There are benefits and drawbacks to this yarn construction for this project, though.
 Because it’s a cowl, I don’t have to worry too much about it getting a lot of wear and tear.
 That means I can use a single ply yarn without being too worried about its delicacy.
 However, because the yarn is a single ply, it doesn’t have as much stitch definition as a yarn with more plies might have.
 I liked that for this cowl, but if you’re looking for one where the bobbles pop a little more and the stitches are more clearly visible, consider choosing a yarn with more plies.